 4. We mimic their meows

 We try to imitate our cat’s meows exactly to see if they actually understand us.
-If they meow back we think we have succeeded … well, we have, haven’t we?
+If they meow back we convince ourselves we have succeeded … well, we have, haven’t we?

 5. We invent new nicknames for them every day